Update

 - Ticket types – like the Inventory Widget, ensure you will name your products, show the prices, and don’t forget to assign the number of stocks left per product.

-- Min Selection – set this to 1.
+- Min Selection – set this to one.

-- Max Selection – also set this to 1.
+- Max Selection – also set this to one.

-The setup above basically means that the product Bravo costs $100 each and has 100 stocks left – Charlie is at $150 each with 50 stocks left, and so on.
-Just read and follow the help description right below that section to better understand your options.
+The setup above basically means that the product Bravo costs $100 each and has 100 stocks left – product Charlie is at $150 each with 50 stocks left, and so on.
+Read and follow the help description right below that section to better understand your options.

-Setting both Min and Max selections to 1 would mean users should pick at least one item and can only pick one product from the widget.
+Setting both Min and Max selections to one would mean users should pick at least one item and can only pick one product from the widget.

 Setting up the Calculation Widget